President Christopher L. Eisgruber

 In 2001, Eisgruber joined the Princeton faculty as the director of the Program in Law and Public Affairs and the Laurance S. Rockefeller Professor of Public Affairs in the Woodrow Wilson School of Public and International Affairs and the University Center for Human Values.
 He directed Princeton's Program in Law and Public Affairs from 2001 to 2004, and he served for a year as acting director of the Program in Ethics and Public Affairs in 2002-03.

 In addition to writing and editing several books and publishing numerous articles on constitutional issues, Eisgruber has testified multiple times before legislative bodies on the issue of religious freedom.
 His books include "Constitutional Self-Government" (2001); "Global Justice and the Bulwarks of Localism: Human Rights in Context" (edited with Andras Sajo, 2005); "Religious Freedom and the Constitution" (with Lawrence Sager, 2007); and "The Next Justice: Repairing the Supreme Court Appointments Process" (2007).
+In 2014, he was elected to membership in the American Academy of Arts and Sciences.

 Eisgruber was named Princeton's 11th provost in 2004 and in that capacity was the University's second-ranking official and its chief academic and budgetary officer.